rikkimax/DIPs/DIPs/DIP1xxx-RC.md

          ```

     9. Signatures may not have constructors.
 But they all have destructors + postblit and will automatically forward to the implementation if it exists.
 Otherwise they have empty function bodies.
-    10. Inside of a signature multiple ``alias this`` acts as additional inheritance to the ones defined at the signature name level.
-This adds no additional logic associated with ``alias this`` and calls into the existing inheritance support.
-    11. Signatures must be specialized when used inside of a signature (e.g. method return/method arg/field).
+    10. Signatures must be specialized when used inside of a signature (e.g. method return/method arg/field).
 Reference to ones self does not require specialization unless wanting to initiate another hidden parameters.
 For example the signature ``signature Foo { alias T; Foo func(); }`` is equivalent to ``signature Foo { alias T; typeof(Foo, T=T) func(); }``.
-    12. Usage of signatures as return types and arguments obey the same rules associated with interfaces and classes inside said interfaces/classes hierachies which is covariance and invariance.
+    11. Usage of signatures as return types and arguments obey the same rules associated with interfaces and classes inside said interfaces/classes hierachies which is covariance and invariance.
 Patch functions will be required to implement this however and have each version available for casting to parent signatures.

 2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.
 3. Is expression is extended to support checking if a given type is a signature.
-Unresolved (the hidden arguments) will match ``is(T==signature)``.
-Resolved signatures will match ``is(T:signature)`` e.g. ``is(T:typeof(Signature, Type=MyType))``.
-It is unexpected that a library/framework can do much with the prior.
-For checking if a type is a specific unresolved signature ``is(T:Signature)`` is to be used e.g. ``is(T:Image)``.

-    - Evaluated signatures via ``typeof(Signature, Identifier=Value, ...)`` must be compared using ``is(T==U)``, where U is the evaluated type.
-    - The form ``is(Signature2:Signature1)`` will evaluate if Signature2 inherits from Signature1.
+    - If a type is a signature of any type but is unresolved will match ``is(T==signature)``, for resolved signatures they will match ``is(T:signature)``.
+    - To verify a resolved signature type against an unresolved signature type use ``is(T:Signature)``, against a resolved signature use ``is(T==typeof(Signature, ...)``.
-    - If ``is(T:Signature)`` is used inside a static if, it will always return false if the initialization of the given signature is occuring from within another ``is(T:Signature)``.
+    - If ``is(T:Signature)`` is evaluated at compile time, it will always return false if the initialization of the given signature is occuring from within another ``is(T:Signature)``.
 This prevents a diamond dependency problem.

                  implementation
                 /              \